edspective/edspective.github.io/_posts/2018-1-9-edspective.md

 How do you view the world differently than your high school self?
 What brought about this new perspective?

 Every year, more than 3 million students graduate high school in the U.S. The majority of these students attend college, and many more come internationally.
-But very few of them are truly ready.
+But very few of them are truly ready for it.

 One problem is our culture, translated into the education system.
 We ask young children to think of their dream jobs: doctor, astronaut, president, movie star.
 Then we ask high school students a narrower question: to identify their dream schools.
 College becomes an endpoint, a goal in itself.
 It becomes the riverbank on the far side of the water, rather than a stepping stone to help get across.
 We lose sight of the larger picture.